 F+R is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.
 As an equal opportunities’ employer, we are committed to creating and ensuring non-discriminatory and respectful working environment for our staff.

 F+R is a leading online fine wine and spirits merchant, buying and selling fine wines and spirits alongside providing cellar management for our customers.
-We currently operate in the UK, Asia & Italy and employ 80 employees across the global markets.
+We currently operate in the UK, Asia & Europe and employ ninety employees across the global markets.
 The company was founded and has been trading since 1994.

 We work with a network of producers, agents, reservists, and private clients across the globe to source, supply, store and sell fine wine and spirits internationally.